IsaacSchemm/casthelper.exe/README.md

 Screenshots: https://imgur.com/a/j3lRBfE

-Cast Helper is a small .NET Framework / Windows Forms application that lets you send media URLs to a Roku or Apple TV on your local area network.
+Cast Helper is a small portable Windows application that lets you cast video from the Internet to a Roku or Apple TV on your local area network.

-Both Roku and Apple TV devices will detect the format of a video on their own, so any video format that the device supports should work.
+Any video format that the device supports should work.
 Cast Helper also supports sending .mp3 and .m4a audio to Roku devices.
 Photos are not currently supported on either device.

-You can pass a URL as a command-line argument to casthelper.exe to pre-fill the URL box.
-The media won't start automatically, because the user still needs to select a device.
+## How to use

+1. Download casthelper.exe from the [releases page](https://github.com/IsaacSchemm/casthelper.exe/releases) and run it.
+(Linux or Unix users can use Mono.)

+2. Cast Helper will search for available Apple TV and Roku devices on your network.
+Choose the device you want to cast to from the drop-down list.

+3. Paste the media URL into the URL text box.
+(If you put the URL to a webpage in this box, Cast Helper will try its best to find any HLS or MP4 videos on the page.)

+4. Click the Play button.

+Once the media is sent to the device, Cast Helper's main window will close.
+For Apple TV devices, another window will open to monitor playback; closing this window will stop the video on the Apple TV.
+(Roku devices continue to play on their own once the video is started.)

+If no Apple TV or Roku devices appear, Cast Helper won't work for you, and you'll need to find another way to cast video.

-## Behavior
+## For developers

 When the user clicks Play, Cast Helper will make an HTTP HEAD request to the given URL to determine the type of the data.
 If it encounters a redirect, it